gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 The advantage is that we can create different interpreters using different effect types.
 For example, the main implementation of `Cache m` uses `Redis` whereas the test one uses an in-memory map stored in an `IORef`.

+##### Why not typeclasses?

+Typeclasses are probably what come first when we think about polymorphic interfaces.
+However, they need laws / properties that define whether an instance is a valid one or not.
+Secondly, we can only define a single instance for a specific type.
+This is called coherence.
+If we can do that, great!
+If we fail then we would be better off using a record of functions instead.

+To further defend this argument I should, perhaps, write another blog post only on this topic showing examples and expanding on the idea.

 ### Smart constructors

 In order to create a specific record of functions it is recommended to hide its constructor and instead export a *smart constructor*.
 These are plain functions, normally effectful, responsible for the creation of a single interface.
 For convention, I chose to prefix them with `mk` (for make).